 Add page 26 line 33

-The MmsSync parameter of TxOptions applies to UWB multi-millisecond (MMS) packet transmissions.
-When MmsSync is TRUE it enables the synchronization of the transmission of MMS UWB fragments interleaved to the transmitted MMS UWB fragments.
+The MmsFixedReplyTimeEnable parameter of TxOptions applies to UWB multi-millisecond (MMS) packet transmissions.
+When MmsFixedReplyTimeEnable is the transmission of MMS UWB packetis offset by macMmsFixedReplyTime RSTU from the reception of the initiator's MMS UWB packet.
+By default, MmsFixedReplyTimeEnable is FALSE.

+The reply time macMmsFixedReplyTime may be a fixed known quantity, agreed between the parties participating in the ranging exchange.

 Add page 81 line 2

-Optionally in the ranging phase, the responder may start transmitting its HRP UWB PHY MMS packet offset by 600 RSTU from the start of the HRP UWB PHY MMS packet received from the initiator.
-This option is signaled by the MMS_Sync parameter described in 10.38.11.1.3.8.
+The MMS ranging procedure may be adapted for SS-TWR with fixed reply time.
+If the responder is able to accurately estimate the arrival time of the MMS UWB packet and to always reply with sufficiently accurate constant or pre-known reply time, it obviates the need for any transfer of the reply time as part of the ranging exchange.In the ranging phase, the responder may start transmitting its HRP UWB PHY MMS packet offset by macMmsFixedReplyTime RSTU from the start of the HRP UWB PHY MMS packet received from the initiator.
+This option is signaled by the MMS Fixed Reply Time parameter described in 10.39.11.1.3.8.
+The default value of macMmsFixedReplyTime is 600 RSTUs.

+The accuracy of the resultant range will depend on how accurate the estimation of the arrival time is and how fine a control the responding device has on the transmit time of its MMS message, where every 1 ns error in TOF translates to approximately 30 cm range error.

 add page 94 line 9

 While this reception, (for the simple single responder case), nominally starts 600 RSTU offset from start of the ranging phase, the MmsRangingRxOnTime might be based on the arrival time reported by the MCPS-DATA.indication for the NBA response Compact frame, which also reports the clock offset measurement for that frame.
-Optionnally, the MmsRangingRxOnTime can be set 600 RSTU from the RangingTxTime according to MMS_Sync parameter.
+Optionally, the MmsRangingRxOnTime can be nominally set 600 RSTU from the RangingTxTime according to MMS Fixed Reply Time parameter.

 add page 94 line 12-16

 -TxTimeSpecified and RangingTxTime to specify when to send the first fragment, which for the responder (in the single responder case) nominally starts 600 RSTU offset from start of the ranging phase.
 This time, denoted (A) in Figure 24, which for the responder would be relative to the transmission of the NBA response, is 1.5 ms by default, but might be different depending on the slot size, the order and number of slots allocated to this part of the control phase.
-Optionnally, the RangingTxTime can be set 600 RSTU from the MmsRangingRxOnTime according to MMS_Sync parameter i.e. the time of the responder starts to receive the first fragment.
+Optionally, the RangingTxTime can be nominally set 600 RSTU from the MmsRangingRxOnTime (the time of the first fragment starting to be received at the responder) according to MMS Fixed Reply Time parameter.

 Modify page 103 paragraph 10.39.11.1.3.8